-Despite being labelled as consideration for a loss, the circumstances suggest the legal nature of the \$5,500 payment is, in part, a refund of the \$5,000 deposit paid by the courier driver.
-There has been a total failure 16 by the seller to perform his obligation under the contract.
-In these circumstances, a court would order a refund of the deposit.
+Despite being labelled as compensation for a loss, \$5,000 of the settlement payment should be treated as a refund of the deposit paid by the courier driver.
+This is because there has been a total failure by the seller to perform his obligation under the contract.
+In this situation, the normal remedy would be for a court to order a refund of the deposit.
 The remaining \$500 likely represents a payment for a loss, given that the courier driver was likely inconvenienced by the seller's failure to deliver the van.